dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

  <Lightbox src="/img/quickstarts/dbt-cloud/dbt_explorer_dag.png" width="100%" title="dbt Explorer's lineage graph" />

 - Use the [advanced search](/docs/collaborate/explore-projects#search-resources) feature to locate resources in your project.
 Perform hard searches and keyword searches.
-All resource names, column names, resources descriptions, warehouse relations, and code matching your search criteria will appear in the center of the page.
+All resource names, column names, resource descriptions, warehouse relations, and code matching your search criteria will appear in the center of the page.
 Apply filters to fully refine your search
 - When searching for a column name, the results show all relational nodes containing that column in their schemas.

  <Lightbox src="/img/quickstarts/dbt-cloud/dbt_explorer_advanced_search.png" width="100%" title="dbt Explorer's advanced search feature" />

 ### Hands-On
-- Explore Project-Level Lineage
+- Explore **Project-Level lineage**
   - Pick a model and review its upstream and downstream dependencies
   - Which sources does this model depend on?
 Which models depend on this model?
 - Explore Lenses
   - Apply the Test Status Lenses.
 Which models passed tests?
 Which had warnings?
   - Explore different lenses (Model Layer, Materialization Type, Resource).
 What information do you see?
-- Explore Column-Level Lineage
+- Explore **Column-Level Lineage**
-  - Navigate to the that model’s Model Resource page and explore the primary key column’s Column-Level Lineage
+  - Navigate to the model’s **Model resource** page and explore the primary key column’s **Column-Level Lineage**

 ## Multi-project
-Use dbt Explorer to gain a deeper understanding of *all* of you dbt Cloud projects with its [multi-project capabilities](/docs/collaborate/explore-multiple-projects).
+Use dbt Explorer to gain a deeper understanding of *all* your dbt Cloud projects with its [multi-project capabilities](/docs/collaborate/explore-multiple-projects).
 - See the number of public, protected, and private models, as well as metrics for each project.
 - View cross-project lineage and navigate between individual projects’ lineage graphs.
 - Explore column-level lineage across projects.

 ### Hands-On
-- In the lineage graph, filter the Platform Project’s Project-Level Lineage for Public models using the access:public filter
+- In the lineage graph, filter the Platform Project’s Project-Level Lineage for Public models using the `access:public` filter
   - Make a note of which models are referenced by the analytics project.
 - Explore the Analytics Project’s lineage
   - Choose a model in the Platform project referenced by the Analytics project.
-Look at the multi-project column level lineage of its primary key column.
+Look at the multi-project column-level lineage of its primary key column.
   - Open the Analytics project’s lineage graph.
 Which models does it reference?